 About

-I am currently a PhD student at the Institute of Automation, Chinese Academy of Sciences, in the Brain Atlas and Brain-Inspired Intelligence Laboratory, under the supervision of Researcher Shan.Yu since 2021.
+I obtained my PhD degree in May 2026 from the Institute of Automation, Chinese Academy of Sciences, in the Brain Atlas and Brain-Inspired Intelligence Laboratory, under the supervision of Researcher Shan.Yu.
 I obtained my Bachelor of Engineering in Mechatronic Engineering from Beijing Institute of Technology, where I studied from 2017 to 2021.

 Research Interest